 Kaari Upson was born in 1972 in San Bernardino, California, and lives and works in Los Angeles.
 Her works have recently been included in the group exhibitions “Adhesive Products,” Bergen Kunsthall (2016); “The Los Angeles Project,” Ullens Center for Contemporary Art, Beijing (2016); “Sleepless: The Bed in History and Contemporary Art,” 21er Haus, Vienna (2015); “No Man’s Land: Women Artists from the Rubell Family Collection,” Miami (2015); “Test Pattern,” Whitney Museum of American Art, New York (2013); and “The Residue of Memory,” Aspen Art Museum (2012).

 Leslie Dick is a writer and critic living in Los Angeles.
 She was a full-time critic in Sculpture at Yale School of Art for the academic year 2016–17.
-Dick is currently codirector of the School of Art at CalArts, where she has taught since 1992
+Dick is currently co-director of the Art Program at CalArts, where she has taught since 1992.